itzmesurya/jasext/README.md

 ## Snippets

 Below is a list of all snippets currently supported on this package and the triggers of each one.
-The ** (hit tab)** means the `TAB` key.

 ### Specs
 - `describe`: desc (hit tab)